Oil Valley Film Festival: Festival Programming

 The Oil Valley Film Festival consists of film programming over a three-day period.
 Day one provides the juried short film program.
 Day two provides the juried feature film program, with a social event for filmmakers and audience members to interact.
 Day three provides the audience members to watch a curated program consisting of films chosen by the festival's director.
-Beginning in 2017, the festival began various panels of discussion featuring filmmakers, actors, and producers from the selected films.
+Beginning in 2017, the festival began with various panels of discussion featuring filmmakers, actors, and producers from the selected films.
 Topics for each panel vary.

 History

-The Oil Valley Film Festival was founded by Matt Croyle in 2015, in an effort to bring new and established cinema to the underrepresented region of Venango County, Pennsylvania, with the first festival taking place September 1–3, 2016.
+The Oil Valley Film Festival was founded by Matt Croyle in 2015, to bring new and established cinema to the underrepresented region of Venango County, Pennsylvania, with the first festival taking place September 1–3, 2016.
 It is the first international film festival of its kind in Pennsylvania's Oil Region.
 Croyle stated that his ambition was to bring art house works to an audience who would not normally be able to see non-mainstream films.

 The founding of the festival garnered attention from established industry publications and organizations, ultimately resulting in partnerships with Videomaker Magazine and The Writers Store.

 In the festival's inaugural year, the feature film Audience Prize was awarded to Vincent Pereira for his 1997 film A Better Place, one of the lesser known View Askew Productions films, produced by Kevin Smith and Scott Mosier.
 A Better Place screened out of jury competition, in the curated block, but was chosen by the audience as their favorite feature of the festival.
 Filmmaker Zach Daulton, of Ohio, was awarded the short film Audience Prize for his film 'Mayfield.'

 In its first year, the Oil Valley Film Festival received submissions from twelve countries on five continents.

-On August 25, 2021, the festival was named one of the Top Ten Virtual Film Festivals for the month of September by Filmocracy, due to the festival's online option for viewers.
+On August 25, 2021, the festival was named one of the Top Ten Virtual Film Festivals for September by Filmocracy, due to the festival's online option for viewers.

 The 2022 festival featured more high-profile creatives than previous iterations including Oscar winners Cloris Leachman and Olympia Dukakis, in their final screen roles, along with Louis Gossett Jr., Tatum O’Neal and George Chakiris.

+The 2023 festival remained a draw for high-profile creatives.
+Appearing on screen were Abigail Breslin, Jacqueline Bisset, Tom Arnold, and Mercedes Ruehl, with Breslin co-directing a television pilot titled 'Cannibals'.
+The in-person festival remained without an online streaming option for the second year despite the draw.